junxit/us-congress-bills-116/metadata.md

 - 2019-12-09 — Placed on the Union Calendar, Calendar No. 265.
 - 2019-12-09 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-329.
 - 2019-12-09 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-329.
+- 2019-12-10 — Considered under suspension of the rules. (consideration: CR H9960-9961)
+- 2019-12-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5035.
+- 2019-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-12-10 — Mr. Doyle, Michael F. moved to suspend the rules and pass the bill, as amended.
+- 2019-12-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9960-9961)
+- 2019-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9960-9961)